In this section, you will explore the following questions:

 Inductive reasoning is a form of logical thinking that uses related observations to arrive at a general conclusion.
 This type of reasoning is common in descriptive science.
 A life scientist such as a biologist makes observations and records them.
 These data can be qualitative or quantitative, and the raw data can be supplemented with drawings, pictures, photos, or videos.
 From many observations, the scientist can infer conclusions (inductions) based on evidence.
 Inductive reasoning involves formulating generalizations inferred from careful observation and the analysis of a large amount of data.
 Brain studies provide an example.
 In this type of research, many live brains are observed while people are doing a specific activity, such as viewing images of food.
 The part of the brain that “lights up” during this activity is then predicted to be the part controlling the response to the selected stimulus, in this case, images of food.
 The “lighting up” of the various areas of the brain is caused by excess absorption of radioactive sugar derivatives by active areas of the brain.
 The resultant increase in radioactivity is observed by a scanner.
 Then, researchers can stimulate that part of the brain to see if similar responses result.

 Deductive reasoning or deduction is the type of logic used in hypothesis-based science.
 In deductive reason, the pattern of thinking moves in the opposite direction as compared to inductive reasoning.
-Deductive reasoning is a form of logical thinking that uses a general principle or law to forecast specific results.
-From those general principles, a scientist can extrapolate and predict the specific results that would be valid as long as the general principles are valid.
+Deductive reasoning is a form of logical thinking that uses a general principle or law to predict specific results.
+From those general principles, a scientist can deduce and predict the specific results that would be valid as long as the general principles are valid.
 Studies in climate change can illustrate this type of reasoning.
 For example, scientists may predict that if the climate becomes warmer in a particular region, then the distribution of plants and animals should change.
 These predictions have been made and tested, and many such changes have been found, such as the modification of arable areas for agriculture, with change based on temperature averages.

 Both types of logical thinking are related to the two main pathways of scientific study: descriptive science and hypothesis-based science.
 Descriptive (or discovery) science, which is usually inductive, aims to observe, explore, and discover, while hypothesis-based science, which is usually deductive, begins with a specific question or problem and a potential answer or solution that can be tested.
 The boundary between these two forms of study is often blurred, and most scientific endeavors combine both approaches.
 The fuzzy boundary becomes apparent when thinking about how easily observation can lead to specific questions.
 For example, a gentleman in the 1940s observed that the burr seeds that stuck to his clothes and his dog’s fur had a tiny hook structure.
 On closer inspection, he discovered that the burrs’ gripping device was more reliable than a zipper.
 He eventually developed a company and produced the hook-and-loop fastener often used on lace-less sneakers and athletic braces.
 Descriptive science and hypothesis-based science are in continuous dialogue.